CodePi/ResultsMap/README.md

 #### Example usage

-ResultsMap is a dynamically buildable tree with a string label at each node and a value (of any streamable type) at each leaf.
+ResultsMap is a dynamically buildable hierarchical map with string keys and a value (of any streamable type).

 ``` cpp
 ResultsMap rMap;